-HEIGES FIELD HOUSE, built in 1970, is a center for the university's athletic programs and physical education activities.
+HEIGES FIELD HOUSE, built in 1970, is a center for the university's athletic programs.
 The arena is also used as a site for convocations and concerts.
-Features include classrooms, swimming pool, faculty offices, locker rooms, and other physical education and recreation facilities.
-The arena floor was replaced in 2018 as well as the indoor pool's environmental unit.
+Features include classrooms, swimming pool, offices, and intercollegiate varsity team locker rooms.

-HENDERSON GYMNASIUM, built in 1937, includes a gymnasium, locker rooms, recreation rooms, first-aid room, classrooms and exercise room.
+HENDERSON GYMNASIUM, built in 1937, includes a gymnasium, intercollegiate varsity team locker rooms, an athletics training room, and, classrooms.
 It is also the home of the Department of Exercise Science.